Skip to navigation Skip to content

 The center’s main purpose is to augment common native freshwater mussels that were historically more abundant and diverse within the Des Plaines River Basin.

 As part of the Aquatic Species Recovery Program (ASRP), native freshwater mussels, which are the most imperiled and vulnerable species in the country, are propagated, reared and released into known historical watersheds, where they are then monitored.
-Since the center's opening, nearly 29,000 native freshwater mussels have been propagated at the center and released in local rivers and streams.
+Since the center's opening, over 30,000 native freshwater mussels have been propagated at the center and released in local rivers and streams.

 The Forest Preserve District manages over 1,100 acres of aquatic habitats, including lakes, streams and rivers.
 The center also serves as a field research station, partnering with local conservation groups, universities and other institutions on collaborative and applied research in aquatic conservation that seeks solutions to problems facing urban rivers and streams.
 The District’s Aquatic Monitoring and Research Program surveys the aquatic species and character of rivers and streams on District property.